Skip to main content

 Visitor Facilities And Travel

-The reserve is accessed from Val d'Isère in the Tarentaise valley of Savoie, approximately 300 kilometers from Lyon.
-A small parking area at Le Saut serves as the primary trailhead, with the trail beginning at approximately 1,850 meters elevation.
-There are no facilities within the reserve itself - no refuges, shelters, or services.
+The reserve is accessed from Val d'Isère in the Tarentaise valley of Savoie.
+A small parking area at Le Saut serves as the primary trailhead, with the trail beginning at approximately 1,850 metres elevation.
+There are no facilities within the reserve itself—no refuges, shelters, or services.
 Overnight camping is prohibited.
 The nearest accommodation and services are in Val d'Isère village.
 The access road is open only during the snow-free season, typically late June through October.

 Conservation And Sustainability